Oleh19/DBC/README.md

 Implemented friendly error messages using react-toastify.
 This eliminates the need to manually handle UI messages for errors.

+## Testing Libraries Used
+### Jest
+Purpose: Main testing framework for running unit tests.
+Justification: Provides a fast and simple environment for testing TypeScript and React code.

+### identity-obj-proxy
+Purpose: Mock CSS modules in tests.
+Justification: Prevents Jest from failing on imports of `.module.css` files, allowing component tests to run smoothly.

+### jest-environment-jsdom
+Purpose: Simulate a browser environment for tests.
+Justification: Required for testing React components that interact with the DOM.

 ## Order Display Logic
 The project implements the following logic for displaying user orders:
 Since there is no linking field between users and orders, it was decided to display orders based on the user’s gender: